shanecoen/code-institute-portfolio-1/README.md

 These Call To Action Buttons can be found throughout this website.
 They are large in size and easily recognisible to the user that they are to be clicked and are used to easily navigate between different sections of the website.
 They are a quick way for the user to easily go to the website section they desire.
-They are bright in colour and when hovered over they change background and font colour and/ or enlarge slightly.
+They are bright in colour and when hovered over they change background/ font colour and/ or enlarge slightly.

 <br>